Lending Code

 The Standards of Lending Practice (previously the Lending Code) are voluntary and set the benchmark for good lending practice in the United Kingdom, outlining the way registered firms are expected to deal with their customers throughout the entire product life cycle.
+The Lending Standards Board, which oversees the standards, began its work on 2 November 2009, taking the place of the former Banking Code Standards Board.

 The Standards of Lending Practice for personal customers covers loans, credit cardis, charge cards and overdrafts.
-The Standards of Lending Practice for business customers covers loans, credit cards, charge cards and overdrafts, with a separate set of Standards covering asset finance.
+The Standards of Lending Practice for business customers covers loans, credit cards, charge cards and overdrafts, with a separate set of standards covering asset finance.

 Each section of the Standards contains: